virgili0/Virgilio/Topics/types-of-problem.md

 In this guide we try to figure out how to frame the kind of problem we want to solve and design it.
 We will do this by learning to ask the right questions.

+This guide will provide you with many "key questions" of example, which makes sense to ask yourself every time you frame a new data problem.

+These lists of questions are **not exhaustive**, and we welcome Pull Requests that add significantly valid ones.

+Every time you start a new project Virgilio recommends that you write a document with the questions and answers explored in this guide, so you always have *clear objectives and characteristics* of the project, as well as being able to *share it easily* with others.

+**Do not underestimate this phase at all**, it is perhaps the most important of any project that wants to achieve success!

 ## Prerequisites
 The previous Purgatorio's guides.